 The payment plan allows you to finance purchases starting from £50, but the final amount of monthly payments will be determined on your credit.
 You are allowed –and encouraged- to have a co-signer on your loan, it increases your chances of having the loan approved.
 If you cannot obtain a loan through Apple Inc. even with a co-signer, there are still other options.
 Some companies offer rent-to-own or lease-to-own and do not require any credit checks.
 You pay the monthly fee over duration of time.
 Once the payments have been made in a timely fashion, the product is yours to keep.
 Stores like Littlewoods and Gimmitech offer in store financing on products like the iPad.

 Littlewoods offer great deals and finance options including buy now and pay later as well as pay weekly payments.
 Gimmitech offers credit in the form of applying for a credit card on your behalf and then allowing you to make purchases using that credit card.
-Both of these retailers will carry out a credit check, however, there are other UK stores such as Brighthouse that instead ask for an initial deposit or even Payweeklystore.co.uk which check your last 3 months worth of bank statements to determine if you can make the payments.
+Both of these retailers will carry out a credit check, however, there are other UK stores such as Brighthouse that tend to me more lenient, just remember though that all credit provided is subject to you passing the credit and affordability checks.